Provider to Patient

 Virtual Visits are ideal for appointments that are non-urgent and best delivered face-to-face, but do not require a physical exam for an appropriate clinical assessment.
 Virtual Visits are largely offered to patients who have an established a relationship with their provider.
 Virtual Visits are intended to replace in-office visits when clinically appropriate.
 As such, they not only reduce costs to the patient but also to the health care system as a whole.
 By providing patients with a convenient option for a follow-up visit, we aim to provide more comprehensive and continuous care to our patients.

-eVisits are a questionnaire-based communication between a provider and patient, using a structured form through the Partners Patient Gateway.
-Partners has completed over 23,200 provider-initiated and patient-initiated eVisits completed since 2012.
+eVisits are a questionnaire-based communication between a provider and patient, using a structured form through the Mass General Brigham Patient Gateway.
+Mass General Brigham has completed over 23,200 provider-initiated and patient-initiated eVisits completed since 2012.
 An eVisit is a form of secure electronic communication, similar to an email, that enables providers to deliver care to patients using a structured online questionnaire.
 This offering is popular with patients because it can eliminate the need to travel to their provider’s office for a follow-up visit or urgent care assessment. eVisits has been proven to save time for providers, allowing for rapid triage and assessment of a variety of symptoms, and creating additional capacity in clinic for more complex visits.

 Provider-initiated eVisits are primarily used by providers for patients with chronic care conditions.
 Providers will send a follow-up questionnaire to their patient, often for a defined interval of time, and the patient completes the questionnaire and sends it back to their provider for review.
 This enables the provider to manage things such as medication effectiveness and side effects, behavioral health, hypertension, and other conditions that are best treated through regular follow-up but can largely be managed remotely.
 Both types of eVisits are offered only for those conditions where it is clinically appropriate for the patient to be seen without an office visit.
 The eVisits offering has shown to be convenient for patients and effective in enabling providers to deliver accessible, high quality care.